Research Report

 Contents

-Senator John Knight
+Opening Senator John Knight

 Papers of the seminar

-The Honourable Mr Justice M.D.
+Community legal education and law reform The Honourable Mr Justice M.D.
 Kirby

-- The education of teachers
+The education of teachers Mr J. Goldring

-Mr T. Purcell
+The legal perspective Mr T. Purcell

-- The High School Education Law Project
+The High School Education Law Project Ms S. Churchman

 Training project proceedings